This Photo Of North West's Fabulous

 Kim Kardashian West may be one very busy mama, but her daughter North West definitely knows how to chill.
-Kim just posted a hilarious photo of how 3-year-old North spends her timeouts, and it's absolute goals.
+Kim just posted a hilarious photo of how three-year-old Nortie spends her timeouts, and it's absolute goals.

 The Keeping Up With The Kardashian star took to Twitter to share yet another funny parenting anecdote, this time involving a timeout for a misbehaving North.
 Though timeouts are supposed to be anything but fun, North knows that sometimes you need some R&R — so why not turn your timeout into a spa day?